Best place to find information and services that your council provides...

-Anyone in your household who is isolating because of your symptoms can also stop isolating.
+Anyone in your household who is isolating because of your symptoms and is not exempt from self isolation rules can also stop isolating.
 If your test result is negative but you still have symptoms, you may have another virus such as a cold or flu.
 You should stay at home until you feel well.
 Seek medical attention if you are concerned about your symptoms.

 I live in the same household as someone with COVID-19 – what should I do?

 If you meet the exemption guidance which came into force on 16 August you are advised to book a PCR test.
 If the result is positive you should then isolate and stay at home for 10 days.
 If it is negative you can continue to go about your normal activities.